-With its area of almost 2,000 km², the Velebit Nature Park is the largest protected area of Croatia, larger than all other protected areas taken together.
-Within the Park, there is a series of smaller protected areas, including two national parks: Northern Velebit and Paklenica, and the strict reserves of Hajdučki and Rožanski kukovi.
-On this magnificent mountain that in its diversity, unique relief and richness of plant and animal life is one of the most significant in Europe, there is a whole series of natural sights ranking among the highest values Croatia has to offer.
-Therefore, this whole 150 km long mountain is protected as UNESCO World.
+With its area of almost 2,000 km², the Velebit Nature Park is the largest protected area of Croatia, larger than all other protected areas put together.
+Within the Park, there is a series of smaller protected areas, including two National Parks: Northern Velebit and Paklenica, and the strict reserves of Hajdučki and Rožanski kukovi.
+This is a diverse area, rich in plant and animal life and that is why it is a UNESCO protected area.

 The area of Paklenica National Park has an exceptional diversity of geomorphology.
-The most attractive and most valuable parts of South Velebit are surely the impressive canyons of Velika Paklenica and Mala Paklenica.
+The most attractive and most valuable parts of South Velebit must be the impressive canyons of Velika Paklenica and Mala Paklenica.
 Velika Paklenica canyon is 14 km long and 500-800 m wide, in its narrowest part around the Bunkers, the canyon is only 50 m wide.
-Vertical cliffs rise above both sides of the canyon up to a height of over 700 m; the most attractive part is the area around the steep drop of the stream downstream from Anića luka, where steep cliffs rise directly above the stream, forming the narrowest part of the canyon between Anića luka and the parking area.
+Vertical cliffs rise above both sides of the canyon up to a height of over 700 m; the most attractive part is the area around the steep drop downstream from Anića luka, where cliffs rise directly above the stream, forming the narrowest part of the canyon between Anića luka and the parking area.